 It’s been a month now since I’ve deleted the gay apps.
 My experience of the experiment has been surprising.
 I find I’ve been reaching out more to friends.
 If I see a cute guy out and about, I can no longer reach for my app to check if he’s online.
 I must muster the courage to say hi and reach out in real life.

 I can’t say the experiment has been without challenges.
 It’s been hard for me to be vulnerable and reach out to people in real life.
 I haven’t decided yet what the future holds for my relationship with hookup apps.

 For the moment, I’m encouraging myself to be more courageous, open, and vulnerable.

 If you’re feeling brave, I challenge you to take a break from the apps yourself and notice what your experience is like.
 What have you got to lose?

 About Tom Bruett

 Tom Bruett, LMFT is a licensed psychotherapist with an office in San Francisco, CA. Tom primarily works with gay men looking to feel more connected in their life and relationships.
-For more information please visit his website, or follow him on Facebook, LinkedIn, or Instagram.
+For more information please visit his website, or follow him on Facebook or LinkedIn.